glue-viz/glue/doc/python_guide/glue_from_python.rst

 .. note::

-   Terminology reminder: In Glue, :class:`~glue.core.data.Data` sets are collections of one or more :class:`~glue.core.data.Component` objects.
+   Terminology reminder: In Glue, :class:`~glue.core.data.Data` sets are collections of one or more :class:`~glue.core.component.Component` objects.
    Components in a dataset are bascially arrays of the same shape.
 For more information, see :ref:`data_tutorial`